reactivepixel/Depreciated-WDD-Hubot/README.md

-# Hubot
+# WDD-Hubot

 This is a version of GitHub's Campfire bot, hubot.
-He's pretty cool.
+He's pretty cool under the control of Full Sail University's Staff and Students (until he's fully self-aware).

 This version is designed to be deployed on [Heroku][heroku].
-This README was generated for you by hubot to help get you started.
-Definitely update and improve to talk about your own instance, how to use and deploy, what functionality he has, etc!

 [heroku]: http://www.heroku.com

+## Requirements
+* Node.js
+* NPM
+* Redis

+These requirements and installation instructions are intended for a OS X local Development Environment.

+### Installing Redis
+You will need to build Redis from source on OS X, to do this first [Download](http://redis.io/download) the latest stable version.

+Unpack the .tar.gz by double-clicking.
+Then run the following commands to test the source, compile, and then move it into place.

+    $ cd ~Downloads/redis-2.8.7
+    $ sudo make test

+A significant number of compiling tests will run.
+Continue only if you get a "All tests passed without errors!" message.
+Alternativly you can disable the redis-brain of the bot for local testing (not recommended, but it works in a pinch).

+Next run:

+    $ sudo make
+    $ sudo mv src/redis-server /user/bin
+    $ sudo mv src/redis-cli /user/bin

+Test that your redis brain works!

+    $ redis-server

 ### Testing Hubot Locally

-You can test your hubot by running the following.
+You can test your hubot by running the following in a new terminal window.

-    % bin/hubot
+    $ bin/hubot

 You'll see some start up output about where your scripts come from and a prompt.

-    [Sun, 04 Dec 2011 18:41:11 GMT] INFO Loading adapter shell [Sun, 04 Dec 2011 18:41:11 GMT] INFO Loading scripts from /home/tomb/Development/hubot/scripts
-    [Sun, 04 Dec 2011 18:41:11 GMT] INFO Loading scripts from /home/tomb/Development/hubot/src/scripts
+    Hubot> [Tue Mar 25 2014 03:33:51 GMT-0400 (EDT)] WARNING The HUBOT_AUTH_ADMIN environment variable not set
+    [Tue Mar 25 2014 03:33:51 GMT-0400 (EDT)] INFO Initializing new data for brain
     Hubot>

+If you see redis connection errors (shown below) make certain your redis-server is running (and is installed) in a separate terminal tab/window.

+    [Tue Mar 25 2014 02:36:33 GMT-0400 (EDT)] ERROR [Error: Redis connection to localhost:6379 failed - connect ECONNREFUSED]
+    [Tue Mar 25 2014 02:36:33 GMT-0400 (EDT)] ERROR [Error: Redis connection to localhost:6379 failed - connect ECONNREFUSED]
+    [Tue Mar 25 2014 02:36:33 GMT-0400 (EDT)] ERROR [Error: Redis connection to localhost:6379 failed - connect ECONNREFUSED]

-Then you can interact with hubot by typing `hubot help`.
+Once you are up and running with a prompt you can interact with hubot by typing `hubot help`.

     Hubot> hubot help